Reading Breast Lift

 Many patients who think they just need a breast lift may be surprised to learn that they would benefit most from a breast lift with breast implants.
 This procedure is a great option for those who would like to restore fullness to the upper breast and improve the breast profile and contour, all while reducing excess, sagging tissue.

 Types of Breast Lifts

 Breast lift surgery is not one-size-fits-all, and the best options for you will depend on your body proportions, how much sagging needs to be corrected, and what your ultimate goals are.
 Our board certified plastic surgeons, Dr. Brian K. Reedy and Dr. Scott C. Lindsay, perform breast lifts using techniques that result in the least amount of scarring possible; however, the exact technique used depends on the size, shape, and condition of your breasts prior to surgery.
 Your surgeon will be able to recommend a specific treatment plan for you during your personal, complimentary consultation.

 What to Expect From Breast Lift Surgery

 Breast lift surgery is typically performed on an outpatient basis under general anesthesia.
-Here at Berks Plastic Surgery, your procedure will be performed at our on-site surgical suite, with your anesthesia provided by a board certified anesthesiologist.
+Here at Berks Plastic Surgery, your procedure will be performed at our accredited, on-site surgical suite, with your anesthesia provided by a board certified anesthesiologist.
 Whatever type of breast lift is recommended for you, your surgeon will make the pre-determined incisions on your breast and begin removing excess skin and reshaping the breast mound.